Zombies Ate My Neighbors: Development

 Zombies Ate My Neighbors was originally developed by LucasArts.
 It was published by Konami, a company already known for platformers in 1993.
 Music for the game was composed by Joseph "Joe" McDermott.
 The game was developed on the Super NES, before it was ported to the Sega Genesis about halfway through.
 The ZAMN engine would later be used for Ghoul Patrol, Metal Warriors and Big Sky Trooper.
 The developer wanted to include a battery save in the game but was unable to as they could not afford it.

 The monsters in the game are based on classic horror films released in the 1950s and more modern films like Friday the 13th and The Texas Chain Saw Massacre.
 Weapon effectiveness is also based on these depictions; werewolves die in one hit if attacked with silverware and vampires die faster if attacked with the crucifix.
-In the SNES version of the game, there's a flamethrower which is not included in the Sega Mega Drive version.
-The North American release was released with a variant cover art in limited quantities.
+In the SNES version of the game, there's a flamethrower which is not included in the Mega Drive version.
+The North American SNES game was later released with a variant cover art in limited quantities.

 Release

 The game was subject to some censorship.
-This game was released before the ESRB existed and before then, Nintendo did not want violence in their video games.
-Nintendo of America ordered all depictions of blood and gore be removed or changed to purple ooze.
-Censorship committees in several European Nations—i.e. United Kingdom, Ireland, Italy, France, Spain, Austria, Portugal, Finland, Denmark, Norway, Sweden, and Germany—censored more by having the game renamed to Zombies and ordered other changes including the replacement of the chainsaw-wielding enemies with lumberjacks wielding axes.
+This game was released before the ESRB existed and, before then, Nintendo did not want violence in their video games.
+Nintendo of America ordered all depictions of blood and gore to be removed or changed to purple ooze.
+Censorship committees in several European Nations – the United Kingdom, Ireland, Italy, France, Spain, Austria, Portugal, Finland, Denmark, Norway, Sweden and Germany – censored it further by having the game renamed to Zombies, and ordered other changes including the replacement of the chainsaw-wielding enemies with lumberjacks wielding axes.

 In October 2009, the Super NES version of Zombies Ate My Neighbors was re-released for the Wii Virtual Console.

 In May 2021, the game and its sequel were announced for the Nintendo Switch, PlayStation 4, Xbox One and Windows, with a port developed by Dotemu and co-published by Disney Interactive and Lucasfilm Games.
 Lucasfilm Classic Games: Zombies Ate My Neighbors and Ghoul Patrol was released on June 29, 2021.